dzoladz/tedsig-futures/_posts/2021-01-01-notes-on-a-speculative-design-reading-group.md

 might respond to climate.
 These problems seem big enough that everyone should at least try, in whatever way they can.

-## Processing current events in the group
+## Processing Current Events in the Group

 If I had to characterize this year's reading group I would say that they were contemplative, with participants listening carefully and leaving space for each